 The average time needed to finish a custom log or timber home project is anywhere from 6 months to 5 years.
 We have put together a framework to help you know what you should be concentrating on as you progress toward your goal.

-If you plan to build in 5+ years
+If you plan to break ground in 5+ years

-If you plan to build in 3-5 years
+If you plan to break ground in 3-5 years

-If you plan to build in less than 3 years
+If you plan to break ground in less than 2 years